USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Include this text in **Qualifications** — it should only appear once and only in **Conditions of Employment**.
+  * Include this text in **Qualifications**—it should only appear once and only in **Conditions of employment**.

 </div>
 </div>

 ### Background check
 Indicates the level of background check necessary for the job.
-The value in this field will always link to https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/.
+The value in this field will always link to the [USAJOBS Help Center page on security clearances] (https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/){:target="\_blank"}.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">